-Within the service process, a library named TODSLib maps user API calls to messages sent to Peer Servers and parses results from them.
+Within the service process, a library named TODSLib maps user API calls to messages sent to Peer Servers and parse results from them.
 Currently a Java version of TODSLib is implemented.
-As mentioned before, it implements automatic persistence control named transparent persistence.
+As mentioned before, it implements transparent persistence and is compliant with the Java Data Objects API.

 From a functional point of view, TODS provides similar capabilities found in RDBMS and distributed file systems.
-RDBMS provides completely selfcontained data management capacities and strict consistency guarantees to users.
-Distributed file systems, on the other hand, provide distribution abstraction and sometimes fault-tolerance support, which are very important properties to Internet services.
+RDBMS provides completely self-contained data management capacities and strict consistency guarantee to users.
+Distributed files systems, on the other hand, provide distribution abstraction and sometimes fault-tolerance support, which are very important properties to Internet services.

-However, for Internet services, it is argued that RDBMS (and also parallel RDBMS) are often too complicated, provides overly powerful semantic guarantees and employs generality such as SQL at the cost of performance [4].
-Another concern raised by researchers is a phenomenon called impedance mismatch, between relational databases and object-oriented programming languages [2].
-Application developers are forced to write repetitive and error-prone code to convert data from database records to in-memory objects and vice versa.
+However, for Internet services, it is argued that RDBMS (and also parallel RDBMS) are often too expensive, provides overly powerful semantic guarantees and employs generality such as SQL at the cost of performance [5].
+Another concern raised by researchers is the impedance mismatch between relational databases and object-oriented programming languages [6].
+Application developers are forced to write repetitive and error-prone code to covert data from a database record to an in-memory object and vice versa.
 On the other hand, distributed file systems are often considered too general in the sense that the system knows nothing about the structure of user data, thus leaving all the work of organizing, accessing and querying data to application developers.
 Another important drawback of distributed file systems is the lack of transaction support, forcing developers to use ad-hoc ways such as custom locking servers to maintain data consistency under concurrent access.